 (B) A list of all material used in the construction of the system; and

-(C) A written certification on a form acceptable to the department that the construction was in accordance with the permit and rules in this division and OAR chapter 340, division 73.
+(C) A written certification on a form acceptable to DEQ that the construction was in accordance with the permit and rules in this division and OAR chapter 340, division 73.

 (e) The Agent may waive the site evaluation for a single family dwelling if the requirements in this subsection are met.
-These conditions are set forth in an addendum to the memorandum of agreement (contract) between the County and the department.
+These conditions are set forth in an addendum to the memorandum of agreement (contract) between the County and DEQ.

 (A) Minimum site criteria.